DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 The server is running on localhost and the default port 5672.
 The credentials are the default credentials for RabbitMQ.

-With the following code snippets a connection to the RabbitMQ server is established.
+With the following code snippets, a connection to the RabbitMQ server is established.

 #figure(
 sourcecode()[```rs